Synixe/Documents/rules.md

 <hr/>

 # Rule 5 - Dual Clanning
-1. Members of Synixe that hold a position on the Executive Board are asked to refrain from holding a leadership role in other Arma communities.
+1. Members of Synixe that hold a position on the Executive Board are asked to refrain from holding a leadership role in other communities.
 If they wish to hold a leadership position in another community we ask that they resign from their position in Synixe.
 2. All members not on the Executive Board are free to have a leadership role in other communities.
-3. All members are free to participate in the event of other Arma communities.
+3. All members are free to participate in the event of other communities.

 <hr/>